 km 153 northbound on the South Canol

 At km 156 there was a side road leading to Rose Lake.
-We parked the truck near the Canol Road and explored on foot to determine whether we could camp at the lake.
-A few hundred metres in there was a large open area with campspots and some picnic tables.
-The truck and fifth wheel could easily make this spot but it wasn't lakeside and didn't have lake views either.
+We parked near the Canol Road and explored on foot to determine whether we could drive to the lake.
+A few hundred metres in there was a large open area with camp spots and some picnic tables.
+The truck and fifth wheel could easily make this spot but it wasn't lakeside and didn't have lake views.

-Continued walking down the road, which became very rough, narrow and steep.
-The rough road led to the lakeshore where we encountered numerous people enjoying the sunny day and a weekend of camping.
+Continuing on the road, it became very rough, narrow and steep.
+The road led to the lakeshore where we encountered numerous people enjoying the sunny day and a weekend of camping.

 Rose Lake - look closely to see the kayakers on the left side of the